zefiros-software/PlotLib/README.md

 * Paul Visscher <p.e.visscher@zefiros.eu>
 * Koen Visscher <k.m.visscher@zefiros.eu>

-## Used By
-We are interested to find out what projects use SerLib.
-We would love it to include your projects here, just shoot us a mail. :)

-* Zefiros Engine

 ## License
 This project is licensed under the MIT license by [Zefiros Software](https://zefiros.eu).